By Hilde Thunem (email@example.com)

 If the pleated tabby at Vangsnes was from the serk, it is reasonable to expect the grave to also yield less deteriorated fragments from the smokkr, as it is closer to the preserving metal in the brooches than the serk.
 Unfortunately, because Holm-Olsen was summarizing the finds from several graves in her article, she gave no further details as to whether grave B 5625 yielded other fabrics in addition to the woollen tabby.
 However, if there were significant amounts of a different fabric, I would expect her to have mentioned it when interpreting the pleated fragments.
 Also, the Køstrup smokkr is pleated only between the brooches at the front.
 This supports an interpretation of the mix of pleated and plain tabby fragments from grave B 5625 Vangsnes as a partially pleated smokkr.

-Thus I find myself agreeing with Ewing that these fragments are likely to have come from a pleated smokkr.
+Thus I agree with Ewing that these fragments are likely to have come from a pleated smokkr.

 Since the finds of fragments of serks are rare, it may be relevant to examine other clothing finds for inspiration.
 Caution must be used when extrapolating from these finds as they may be radically different from the serk, but they may still be useful in demonstrating which tailoring techniques and patterns were known to the Vikings.